BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/live-coding.md

 Based on the result they may decide what code they wanna write next.

 However, compared to musical arrangements there is a key difference:
-The cycle of communication between these two partys result in a final product because we rarely transform useful code into something else.
+The cycle of communication between these two parties results in a final product because we rarely transform useful code into something else.
 Instead, the final notebook is a well documented depiction of our data analysis.
 In the context of music, **the process is the product**---a performance.
 We transform code that is an essential part of a composition.